marklogic/videos/split-data-flux/README.md

 Copyright (c) 2025 Progress Software Corporation and/or its subsidiaries or affiliates.
 All Rights Reserved.

 # Prepare for AI: How to Split Data with MarkLogic Flux
+MarkLogic Flux provides a unified, scalable, and optimized data pipeline for processing documents and generating the necessary components—specifically chunks and vector embeddings—required to build effective Retrieval-Augmented Generation (RAG) systems that leverage MarkLogic's vector query capabilities.

-These  command will split text for consumption into an external system, LLM models, and AI systems.
+These commands will split and import data into MarkLogic.

 ## Common Parameters
 `--path`: The path to the file to be split.

 `--connection-string`:  Update this with your username, password, and port.

 `--splitter-json-pointer`: Sets the field to split.
-The examples splitt the `description` field.
+The examples split the `description` field.
 Update this reference to split a different field.

 `--splitter-max-chunk-size`: Sets the max chunk size (in characters).

 `--splitter-max-overlap-size`: The overlap size.
-This helps ensure loss of context.
+This helps prevent loss of context.
 A value of 50 specifies that up to 50 characters from the end of one chunk will be repeated at the beginning of the next chunk.

 `--collections`: The name of the collection in MarkLogic.